YARN.SCHOOL

 What experience do I need?
 All levels are welcome.
 Complete novices can learn all the basics, while more experienced spinners/dyers can refine their techniques and enjoy the great work space.

 What do I bring?
 Most importantly, bring yourself & a love of fiber.
-Optional: your wheel (=free bonus fiber) or spindle, accessories, interesting fiber you want help spinning, your own handspun yarn or items made of handspun to display in our gallery (take them home afterward, of course), and any destashed or personal yarn, fiber, or equipment you’d like to sell, trade, or give away at the Swap & Shop (we’ll set up a honor-system student store after Thursday night’s Swap & Shop).
-We’ll also have a student store.
-If you want to shop, bring your checkbook or cash–but everything’s included, so no shopping necessary (if such a thing can be said!).
+Optional: your wheel or spindle, accessories, interesting fiber you want help spinning, and any destashed or personal yarn, fiber, or equipment you’d like to sell, trade, or give away at the Swap & Shop.

 Which airport should I use?
 Kansas City, MO (airport code MCI) if you want to take the shuttle.
-If you’re planning to rent a car, you can also try Wichita (a little over 2 hours’ drive) or Oklahoma City (about 4 hrs).
+If you’re planning to rent a car, you can also try Wichita (just over 2 hours) or Oklahoma City (about 4 hrs).

-Note: Several regional lines service MCI, so if you’re not finding good rates, check Frontier, Southwest, Midwest, etc. They’re not always listed on expedia, etc.
+Note: Several regional lines service MCI, so if you’re not finding good rates, check Spirit (crazy cheap sometimes, but be sure to buy your checked bag with your ticket or it will cost 4x as much), Frontier, Southwest, Midwest, etc. They’re not always listed on the travel aggregators.

 How far is Harveyville?
-About 2 hours from Kansas City or the Kansas City International Airport, an hour from Lawrence, 35 minutes from Topeka.
+About 2 hours from Kansas City or the Kansas City International Airport, an hour from Lawrence or Manhattan, 40 minutes from Topeka.

-If you’re driving from farther way, please use our directions, as GPS/Google maps/Mapquest may route you down rough or impassable dirt roads.
+If you’re driving from farther way, please use our directions to double check, as GPS/Google maps/Mapquest may try to route you down rough or impassable dirt roads.

 ROOM OPTIONS/DISCOUNTS

-STANDARD DOUBLE ROOM This is the default Yarn School room included in your tuition.
-Shared double in a large former classroom.
-These rooms have two double or queen sized beds.
+STANDARD DOUBLE/TRIPLE ROOM This is the default Yarn School room included in your tuition, a shared double in a large former classroom.
+These rooms have two or three double or queen sized beds.
 You may choose your roommate, or we can assign.
-If you have more than two in your group but don’t want to share a group room or you all want the larger beds, we can give you adjacent rooms or reconfigure rooms with up to 4 full/queen beds.

-PRIVATE ROOM (+$100): Just little old you.
-These are usually cozier rooms with singles or doubles.
+PRIVATE ROOM (+$150): Just little old you.
+Most are cozier rooms with doubles or queen beds; a few are regular double rooms with no assigned roommate.

-BYOW FIBER BONUS Bring your own wheel and get your choice of an extra pound of undyed wool or a 4 oz bundle of an exclusive colorway of Hello Yarn Handdyed Fiber, free!
+BYOW FIBER BONUS Bring your own wheel and get your choice of an extra pound of undyed wool combed top or a 4 oz bundle of an exclusive colorway of Hello Yarn Hand-dyed Fiber, free!

 FACILITY (General info & pictures here.)

-ROOMS Most of the guest rooms are large (average 700-900sf) former classrooms charming schoolroom details (chalkboards, maps) and tons of natural light.
+ROOMS Most of the guest rooms are large (average 700-900sf) former classrooms with charming schoolroom details (chalkboards, maps) and tons of natural light.
 Private rooms are typically smaller rooms (former offices and teachers’ lounges).
-All of our beds have new, quality mattresses, cotton linens, and down blankets or comforters (cotton blankets instead on request).
+All of our beds have quality mattresses, cotton linens, and down blankets or comforters (cotton or down alternative blankets instead on request).

-BATHROOMS AND SHOWERS are shared (the original school facilities).
+BATHROOMS AND SHOWERS are shared (the original school facilities in the high school, plus a single shower in the grade school).
 Towels and washcloths are provided.

-MASSAGE On-site massage is available by appointment from massage therapist and teacher June Jones.
-She has over 30 years of experience in a variety of modalities, from Swedish to therapeutic to prenatal massage. $35 for a half hour or $60 for a full hour.
+MASSAGE On-site massage is available by appointment from massage therapist Cindy Jones. $40 for a half hour or $65 for a full hour.

 MEALS